JKBero/Makers-Notes/Workshops.md

                     end game           play one
 ```

-- Maybe Gherkin doc which will become the feature tests later
+- Maybe [Gherkin](https://cucumber.io/docs/gherkin/reference/) doc which will become the feature tests later
-- Ask questions if face to face - they expect this; the brief won't be complete
+- Ask questions if face-to-face - they expect this; the brief won't be complete

 - Consider edge cases at this stage